sph-mn/sph-db/other/documentation/internals.md

     * 256 bit per relation
     * 3e9 relations: 768 gigabit
     * 3e6 relations: 768 megabit

+## potential new features to reduce this
+* optional unidirectional relations
+* no label-to-left indexing
+* shorter identifiers for labels by not using records but a new label datatype

-  * implementation of unidirectional relations and omitted label-to-left indexing in the future can reduce the required size per relation to (2 * id-size + ordinal-size)
+this could together reduce the minimum required size per relation to (2 * id-size + label-size + ordinal-size)

 # code
 * ``sph-db-extra.h`` contains declarations for internally used things